February

 Thursday 11th February

 Lord Francis Scott, youngest son of the late Duke of Buccleuch, married Lady Eileen Elliot, eldest daughter of the fourth Earl of Minto, at Wellington Barracks, London.
 He was on crutches, still recovering from a war wound received in October 1914.
 The bridge and groom received a brooch and cufflinks as wedding gifts from King George V, made of diamonds and enamel.
-Francis Scott’s full surname is Montagu Douglas Scott; Eileen’s is Elliot-Murray-Kynynmound.
+Francis Scott’s full surname is Montagu Douglas Scott and Eileen’s is Elliot-Murray-Kynynmound.

 Monday 15th February